fast-ide/fast-ide/README.md

 ###### resize window

+`Meta` key is `Alt` or `Option`

 ```
 Ctrl-T      switch to resize window (see: https://github.com/simeji/winresizer)
 <Leader>ww  toogle golden ration mode (see: https://github.com/roman/golden-ratio)

+Meta-Up    increase the vertical size of the current window
+Meta-Down  decrease the vertical size of the current window
+Meta-Right increase the horizontal size of the current window
+Meta-Left  decrease the horizontal size of the current window
 ```

 ##### insert mode